ACCELERATE TO THE PLANETS

 G-force acceleration will quickly take the vessel to enormous speeds; thus, such voyages must observe a flight profile:

+| Copernicus ordered the planets and proposed the universe to be centered on Sol (our sun) versus Terra (our Earth) then considered as the center of the universe.
+Thus, Copernicus is often incorrectly portrayed as a controversial figure who advocated a heliocentric system for the express purpose of overthrowing existing systems and institutions.
+In fact, his monumental work follows parameters and data from Ptolemy, and it's even dedicated to the Pope in a fashionable style.
 He presents a model in which the earth rotates daily and orbits the sun, but the sun itself was not quite in the center of the universe.
 He established the order of planets and devised a system which accounted for the movements of planets without equants, but he was motivated by the desire to establish uniform circular motion, itself a classical ideal.
 Copernicus certainly believed that this was the true system of the physical universe, but this conviction was not shared widely by his peers for contemporary reasons.
+"On the Revolutions of the Heavenly Spheres" was published in March 1543 at Nuremberg.
+Copernicus died two months later.
+(For more.) |

 EXAMPLE: After only 3.16 days, we reach midway (2.5 AU) of our 5 AU journey to Jupiter.